-Pancreatitis
+Acute Pancreatitis

-Inform patients of the potential risk for pancreatitis.
-Explain that persistent severe abdominal pain that may radiate to the back and which may or may not be accompanied by vomiting, is the hallmark symptom of acute pancreatitis.
-Instruct patients to discontinue VICTOZA® promptly and contact their physician if persistent severe abdominal pain occurs [see Warnings and Precautions (5.2)].
+Inform patients of the potential risk for acute pancreatitis and its symptoms: severe abdominal pain that may radiate to the back, and which may or may not be accompanied by vomiting.
+Instruct patients to discontinue VICTOZA® promptly and contact their physician if pancreatitis is suspected [see Warnings and Precautions (5.2)].